AvdhootJadhav/AvdhootJadhav/README.md

 <!--
 **AvdhootJadhav/AvdhootJadhav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

- - 🔭 I’m currently working on Kotlin, Ktor, Spring Boot & Rust
+ - 🔭 I’m currently working on Golang
- - 🌱 I’m currently learning Rust & Zig
+ - 🌱 I’m currently learning Elixir
- - 💬 Ask me about C++, Java & Kotlin
+ - 💬 Ask me about C++, Golang, Java & Kotlin
  - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/avdhoot-jadhav-349a80185/)
  - 😄 Pronouns: He/Him
  - ⚡ Fun fact: Trying new stuff to find my interest